cph101/nuindie-pcb/README.md

 At the bottom of the shade, lies the diffuser and [placeholder].
 They are secured using two [length] PH0 screws.

 Beyond that lies the LED board.
-This PCB only contains LEDs and resistors, and can be manipulated by altering the electronic signals of the 4 pin-header on the top of the board.
-These are documented in section [schematics]
+This PCB only contains LEDs and resistors, and can be manipulated by altering the electronic signals of the 4 pin-header on the top of the board, the various functions of which are documented in section [schematics].